choresh/PspRouter/README.md

 - **🏗️ Clean Architecture**: Separation of concerns with Library, Application, and Tests
 - **📚 Reusable Library**: Core business logic can be used by other applications
 - **🧪 Comprehensive Testing**: Isolated unit tests for all core functionality
-- **🚀 Production Ready**: Generic Host application with enterprise-grade hosting
+- **🚀 Production Ready**: ASP.NET Core Web API with enterprise-grade hosting
 - **📦 Package Ready**: Library can be distributed as NuGet package
 - **🔧 Maintainable**: Easy to extend and modify individual components